1995parham/no-sanction/README.md

 [@1995parham](https://github.com/1995parham):
 I have switched to [Tutanota](https://mail.tutanota.com/) instead of gmail. the experience is great and you can buy its subscription with the help of [Iranicard](https://www.iranicard.ir/) without any problem.
-The switching process is easy but you must somehow let the others know about your new eamil and I am using the vacation responder of gmail.
+The switching process is easy but you must somehow let the others know about your new email and I am using the vacation responder of gmail.
 The persian support is good and its font also readable to me. it doesn't have any label system and cannot follow threads but I think these features are unique to gmail.
 I am using folders and archive emails instead of tagging them and follow thread manually by email itself.